joodicator/PageBot/README.md

     * **`state/tell.pickle`** - the database of pending messages and other information, in the form of a [pickled](https://docs.python.org/2/library/pickle.html) Python 2.7 object.

 If the user issuing `!tell` or `!untell` is a bot administrator, the arguments of the command may be prefixed with the name of a channel so that it affects that channel rather than any current channel.
 Additionally, the commands `!tell`, `!untell`, `!tell?`, `!tell+`, `!tell-`, `!tell-clear`, `!tell-undo` and `!tell-redo` may equivalently be written as `!page`, `!unpage`, `!page?`, `!page+`, `!page-`, `!page-clear`, `!page-undo` and `!page-redo`, respectively.

+#### `url`
+Shows information about URLs mentioned in the channel.
+The title, file size and MIME type are shown, if available.
+For links to images, the "best guess" provided by [Google](http://google.com)'s reverse image search is also shown.
+If the [`imgur`](#imgur) module is configured with a valid client ID, additional information is shown for Imgur URLs.
+If the [`youtube`](#youtube) module is configured with a valid API key, additional information is shown for YouTube videos.
+* **`!title`**, **`!url`** - show information about each URL in the most recent channel message containing URLs.
+The message in question is then removed from the record, such that `!url` issued again will show information about the second most recent such message, and so forth.
+* **`!title`** **`!url TEXT`** - show information about each URL occurring in the given `TEXT`.
+* **`page/url_collect.py`** - a support module implementing the component of `url` responsible for maintaining a public list of recently-mentioned URLs in each channel, accessible to other modules and independent of the main functionality of `!url`.

+Up to 5 additional `!url` invocations, introduced by `!` as usual, may be included on the same line as the first `!url` command.
+This can be useful to view the titles of several recently mentioned URLs at once.

 ### Games